cloudsigma/cloudsigma-docs/server_context.rst

 .. literalinclude:: dumps/response_context_single_value_ssh_key

 Note that there isn't anything special about the ``ssh_public_key`` attribute of the meta.
-It can be stored under any other key in the guest meta, as long as clieProcessing runtime for hostnt software is aware where to look for it.
+It can be stored under any other key in the server meta, as long as client software is aware where to look for it.
 It is also possible to store the key in one of the attached drives' meta.

 .. _global-context: